Quail Lake (California)

-Quail Lake is an artificial lake in Los Angeles County, California.
+Quail Lake in California is an artificial lake in Los Angeles County, California.
 Situated in the San Andreas Rift Zone along the north side of State Route 138, it is a regulatory storage body for the West Branch California Aqueduct.
 The community of Centennial is a proposed 12323 acre master-planned community that will be built on a portion of Tejon Ranch to the northeast of the lake.